Agure-la/core_java/java_io/README.md

 8. Write text to a .txt file using BufferedWriter
 9. Write a program to read data from properties file.
 10. Write a program to read data from excel 11.
 Write a program to write data to excel

+     The first two programs show how to read from and write to a text file using InputStream and OutputStream respectively.

+The next two programs demonstrate reading from and writing to a text file using BufferedInputStream and BufferedOutputStream respectively.

+The next two programs show how to read from and write to a text file using FileReader and FileWriter respectively.

+The following two programs demonstrate reading from and writing to a text file using BufferedReader and BufferedWriter respectively.

+The next program shows how to read data from a properties file.

+The final two programs demonstrate reading from and writing to an Excel file.